ChizobaNkamuo/SQLHelper-CLI/README.md

 # SQLHelper CLI

-A C# CLI tool for querying commodity price data from SQL Server using stored procedures.
+A C# CLI tool for querying commodity price data from an SQL Server using stored procedures.

 ## Features
 - Dapper-based async SQL execution